 There is no better place to start than with Solr Solvr!
 We inform, assess, and when you're ready we can connect you to installers.

 Yes!
-We simplify the solar process by contacting verified installers and manufacturers that operate in your area to find the best solution for you.
+We simplify the solar process: We inform, assess then connect you by contacting verified installers and manufacturers that operate in your area to find the best solution for you.

 We only charge a small fee to the installer once you have agreed to go forward.
-Clients inform us that they save more than our fee because it is a competitive bid.
+This fee is most often paid for due to the competitive bid for your solar.

 Solar panels are surprisingly low maintenance, considering all the Canadian weather they must withstand!
 Panels should be cleaned a few times a year to maintain high energy output.
 This can be done by the homeowner themselves.
 You may also want to clean snow off the panels after an extended snowfall, but when the sun comes out, snow will quickly melt and fall off the tilted panels.